bananannn/ECE-143-Group-2/README.md

 Uber Movement dataset (https://ubr.to/2JvIdNA)

 The entire dataset comprises of 6 CSV files, for 4 different quarters of the year 2017 and one quarter of the year 2018 along with one map JSON file for Los Angeles.
-The files comprise of Source ID, Destination ID, Month of the Year, Mean Travel Time for the city of Los Angeles.
+The CSV files comprise of Source ID, Destination ID, Month of the Year, Mean Travel Time for the city of Los Angeles.
+The map file contains the boundaries in geospatial (.geoJSON) format, including Zone IDs.

 ## Proposed Solution and  Real-world applications: